petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/picklists-api-basics.md

    }
    ```

 1. Navigate to *Global Menu* &rarr; *Control Panel* &rarr; *Picklists*.
-See that a new picklist has been added.
+The new picklist is displayed.

    ![See that a new picklist has been added.](./picklists-api-basics/images/01.png)

-1. The REST service can also be called using the Java client.
-Navigate out of the `curl` folder and into the `java` folder.
-Compile the source files with the following command:
+1. Alternatively, you can call the REST service using the Java client.
+Navigate into the `java` folder and compile the source files:

    ```bash
    javac -classpath .:* *.java
    ```

-1. Run the `ListTypeDefinition_POST_ToInstance.java` class with the following command.
+1. Run the `ListTypeDefinition_POST_ToInstance.java` class with the following command:

    ```bash
    java -classpath .:* ListTypeDefinition_POST_ToInstance